wisdmlabs/edwiser-bridge/edwiser-bridge/readme.txt

 <a href = "https://edwiser.org/bridge/faqs/">Frequently Asked Questions for Edwiser Bridge</a>

  ==  Changelog  ==
+=  1.1.2  =
+* Added new currency in PayPal for the Australian Dollar,Polish Zloty,Danish Krone and Singapore Dollar.
+* Fix - Resolved Paypal Sandbox mode issue.

 =  1.1.1  =
 * Fix - Minor issue in page creation functionality.